BazoukaJo/Enhanced-ChatGPT/README.md

 # Enhanced ChatGPT

 The purpose of this project is to create a customized version of ChatGPT that allows users to influence the output by using hidden variables and/or different models.
 Additionally, it supports the creation of images using the "imagine" prefix using DALL-E-3 with hd quality.
-To use the app, you will need to have node.js, NPM and ffplay.exe in the solution directory, along with the necessary packages.
+To use the app, you will need to have node.js, along with the necessary packages and also you need to install ffmpeg on your system.
+You can download it from the official website: <https://ffmpeg.org/download.html>.
 You can follow the provided React link for easy installation and utilization instructions.

 # Getting Started with Create React App